 Don’t discard the almond mixture.
 You can dry it out in a low oven (around 200 degrees) to make almond flour (which is gluten free).

-- 4 cups fruit of your choice (I try and use what's in season, but apples and peaches are the ones I use most often)
+- 4 cups fruit (I try and use what's in season, but apples and peaches are the ones I use most often)

 - 4 tablespoons almond flour